juhasipo/JMobster/README.markdown

 ### Purpose and Current Status

-**The architecture is being redesigned at the moment.
-A lot of things are broken in this branch.**

 The purpose of this project is to enable automatic model generation from Java POJOs to Backbone.js models.
 It also supports client side validation generation from standard JSR-303 validation annotations.
 At the moment it's still more of an proof of concept type of project, but in future as I found some use for it may become more mature.